Contact an Academic & Career Advisor

 - How to use the First Year Planning Guides

-Please note Academic Advising Assistant will not be providing academic advice.
-If your questions fall outside of the scope of the topics listed above, please join the Academic & Career Advising drop-in queue or book an appointment to speak to an Academic & Career Advisor.
+Please note the Academic Advising Assistant will not be providing academic advice.
+If your questions fall outside of the scope of the topics listed above, please connect with an Academic & Career Advisor.

 Academic & Career Advising - Drop-ins Currently CLOSED